salexzee/Easify/README.md

 ***methods***

-Returns an array of the Easify methods
+Returns an array of the Easify methods.

 ```javascript
 e.methods(); // > ["capitalize", "isString", ... , "methodCount", "last"];